 - coconut oil

 Carbohydrates are essential to the body.
-They are sugars or starches that provide energy for all the cells and tissues in the body.
+They are sugars or starches that provide energy

 There are two different types of carbohydrates: simple and complex.
 People should limit their intake of simple carbohydrates, such as white bread, pasta, and rice.
 However, the body needs complex carbohydrates to support the following: